kristian-lange-tw/JATOS_docs_v3/pages/Example-Studies.md

 ### Group Chat

 Let members of a group study talk to each other: Here is a chat example.
-It uses the group session.
+It uses the Group Session.

 ![Screenshot Group Chat](images/example-studies/Screenshot_chat.png){:width="300"}